quan11304/B3_Internship/README.md

 - Re-evaluate necessity of setval_int() (misc.c:60)
 - Does Section Header always have a zero-padding section?
 - Scan for an already in-place injection (necessary?)
+- Set exception protection for file descriptors
+- Any way to replace expected_length?
 3. To-do
 - Loop to scan all files in a folder